1. PERSONAL FINANCE

 • Store mobile apps.
 Most stores have their own mobile apps these days, often with digital coupons you can easily scan on your phone or apply to your loyalty account.

 • Store flyers.
 These can be found at the store or in the mail.
-They usually list what’s on sale for the week, and they also frequently contain coupons.
+They usually list what’s on sale for the week, and they frequently contain coupons.

 • Email newsletters and promos.
 Sign up for a store's email newsletters to get exclusive coupons sent to your inbox.

 • Product packaging.
-Manufacturers sometimes stick coupons on the packaging of new products to incentivize you to buy them and come back for more.
+Manufacturers sometimes stick coupons on the packaging of new products to incentivize you to try them.

 • Manufacturer websites.
 Most major manufacturers have printable coupons on their websites that refresh on a monthly or weekly basis.